 Let’s take a closer look at why each of the hypotheses may become a reality.

-DO Students will forgo Step 1 for Step 2 CK:
+DO Students Will Forgo Step 1 for Step 2 CK:

 This is pretty obvious because DO students have no obligation to take any of the USMLE exams.
 Osteopathic students have taken Step 1 in order to provide a direct comparative measure that residency programs can use to assess their applications versus those from allopathic medical schools.
-With a pass/fail Step 1, DO students will have to use Step 2 CK as the way to provide a direct comparison to their peers from allopathic medical schools.
+With a pass/fail Step 1, DO students have to use Step 2 CK as a way to provide a direct comparison to their peers from allopathic medical schools.
 DO students will still need to take COMLEX Level 1 before sitting for COMLEX Level 2 as this is an NBOME requirement.
 However, there is no requirement for them to take USMLE Step 1 prior to taking USMLE Step 2 CK.